StellarKit/stellarkit-bifrost/README.md

 Defaults to testnet.

+Creates a folder 'stellar' in your home folder.
+Everything is stored there, delete it to reset.

 You'll need to edit the docker-compose.yml files to change environment vars to match your setup:
 MASTER_PUBLIC_KEY, BIFROST_STELLAR_ISSUER_PUBLIC_KEY, BIFROST_STELLAR_SIGNER_SECRET_KEY, TOKEN_ASSET_CODE